 We are not a single assisted living or skilled nursing facility, but rather small, family-style homes in which residents live with up to six other adults.
 Everything about The Homesteads is centered on building community and promoting a family dynamic.
 We believe this enriches our residents’ lives and gives families peace of mind that their loved ones are truly cared for and appreciated.

-Check Out Our Facilities
+Check Out Our Homes

 Health & Wellbeing is Our Top Priority

 Our live-in staff is caring and compassionate; our operator and manager have received education from classes at Duke University.

 “These folks don’t just care for the residents, they care about them.”

 My brothers and I grew up in a very loving and close-knit family, but as our parents aged, it became obvious to us that they needed a level of care that they were unable to provide for themselves.
 For a while, we tried to provide that around the clock care by ourselves, and while we gave them our very best, we soon discovered that the time, expertise, and effort required was more than we could give.
 We began to search for an alternative.
 Nursing homes were always available, but our experience with the quality of personal care in those facilities was less than adequate.